rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 may also be possible to reduce agency by removing some capabilities (such as self-modeling), this will be discussed in the section on restriction based approaches.
-Tool AIs are an extreme version of a deontological approach as they are _purely deontological_, but they serve as a good exhibit of the weaknesses and safety advantages of deontological AIs as well as the challenges in constructing them.
+Tool AIs are an extreme version of a deontological approach as they are purely deontological, but they serve as a good exhibit of the weaknesses and safety advantages of deontological AIs as well as the challenges in constructing them.